Access graph: a novel graph representation of public transport networks for accessibility analysis: Introduction

-In the present work, we advance the argument for using graph-theoretical approaches for accessibility research.
-Accessibility is fundamentally about connectedness, which is naturally modelled with graphs.
-We argue that previous approaches that used aggregated values such as node centrality do not provide a sufficiently complete and insightful information when comparing accessibility across networks.
-First, centrality measures, even those in which the global properties of the network are implicit in their definition, offer a local and isolated node-level metrics.
-Second, centrality measures originate from social network analysis, and while they have been used successfully in PT studies, their interpretation in the transport context may be obscured to some extent.
+Related to the previous observation, the network properties used to quanitfy accessibility do not provide a sufficiently complete and insightful information when comparing accessibility across networks.
+At the stop level, centrality measures, even those in which the global properties of the network are implicit in their definition, offer a local and isolated node-level metrics.
+In addition, centrality measures originate from social network analysis, and while they have been used successfully in PT studies, their interpretation in the accessibility context may be obscured to some extent as they cannot be unequivocally translated into meaningful access properties.
 This may consequently limit the generalisation of these measures to potential new models, such as including land use, and thereby diminish their interpretability.
+At the network level, average shortest path length and network efficiency (defined as the inverse of the sum of all shortest path lengths) are often understood as global measures of accessibility.
+However, the results will differ based on whether they are calculated in L- or P-space, and in neither representation can the total travel time of passengers be fully captured.

+PTNs are spatial networks \cite{barthelemy2011spatial} therefore their infrastructure obeys constraints of planarity, with a possible exception of an occasional tunnel or viaduct.
+In planar networks, two edges intersect if and only if the intersection constitutes a node.
+This is encoded in the L-space representation.
+However, the operational system overlaid on the infrastructure can have a highly non-planar structure, as is the case in the P-space representation.
+In the latter, the edges are spatially abstracted, and the P-space representation has consistently been shown to exhibit great predictive powers on passenger flows, offering great relevance to transport researchers and planners (e.g. \citep{luo2020can, vsfiligoj2025node}).
+In P-space, the node degree directly represents the number of stops reachable without transfer and the path length effectively counts the number of transfers.
+These properties, crucial for understanding passenger behaviour, cannot be modelled in the infrastructural representation.